Insurance Fraud FAQ

 • Is there a local Atlanta area telephone number?

-Contact Criminal Investigations Division-Fraud Unit
+Criminal Investigations Division-Fraud Unit

 If you are a consumer/industry representative wishing to submit a formal complaint, please follow the process outlined using this link

-Warrant Tip Line:
+Warrant Tip Line

-Fraud Tip Line:
+Fraud Tip Line

-Mail to:
+Mail to

 OCI Criminal Investigations Division